practicalli/clojure-web-services/docs/projects/status-monitor-deps/application-server.md

 ```

-> #### Hint::Component lifecycle service
+!!!
+HINT "Component lifecycle service"
-> This approach is the essence of component lifecycle services such as [mount](https://github.com/tolitius/mount), component and [integrant](https://github.com/weavejester/integrant).
+    This approach is the essence of component lifecycle services such as [mount](https://github.com/tolitius/mount), component and [integrant](https://github.com/weavejester/integrant).

->
-> Use the [mount](https://github.com/tolitius/mount) library if you are starting with component lifecycle services or require a clean and simple approach.
+    Use the [mount](https://github.com/tolitius/mount) library if you are starting with component lifecycle services or require a clean and simple approach.
 Try [integrant](https://github.com/weavejester/integrant) to take a data centric approach to such a service.

 ## REPL experiment section

 To help use the code during development a comment body has been included with calls to start, stop and restart the application.

 ```clojure